Northern elephant seal: Social behavior and reproduction

 After arrival on shore, males fast for three months, and females fast for five weeks during mating and when nursing their pups.
-The gestation period is about 7 months but the fertilized egg will not attach to the uterine wall for fourth months after copulation.
+The gestation period is about 7 months but the fertilized egg will not attach to the uterine wall for four months after copulation.
 This process is called delayed implantation and is a strategy that allows females to time their arrival to breeding beaches with their time of parturition.
 One study observed the vast majority of births to take place at night, and in the aforementioned harems.
 Immediately after birth, a female will turn to her pup and emit a warbling vocalization to attract them, and will continue to throughout the nursing period.
 Sometimes, a female can become very aggressive after giving birth and will defend her pup from other females.
 Such aggression is more common in crowded beaches.
 While most females nurse their own pups and reject nursings from alien pups, some do accept alien pups with their own.
 An orphaned pup may try to find another female to suckle and some are adopted, at least on Año Nuevo Island.
 Some pups, known as super weaners, may grow to exceptionally large sizes by nursing from other females in addition to their mothers.
 Pups nurse about four weeks and are weaned abruptly before being abandoned by their mother, who heads out to sea within a few days.
 Pups gain weight rapidly during the nursing period, and weigh 300–400 lb on average upon being weaned.
 Left alone, weaned pups will gather into groups and stay on shore for 12 more weeks.
 The pups learn how to swim in the surf and eventually swim farther to forage.
 Thus, their first long journey at sea begins.

 Elephant seals communicate though various means.
-Males will threaten each other with the snort, a sound caused by expelling air though their probosces, and the clap-trap, a loud, clapping sound comparable to the sound of a diesel engine.
+Males will threaten each other with threat vocalization originating in the throat.
+It has been described as a drumming noise, an outboard motor and a motorcycle idling in a gymnasium.
+The nose in not involved in the threat vocalizations of males, as once thought.
 Pups will vocalize when stressed or when prodding their mothers to allow them to suckle.
 Females make an unpulsed attraction call when responding to their young, and a harsh, pulsed call when threatened by other females, males or alien pups.
 Elephant seals produce low-frequency sounds, both substrate-borne and air-borne.
 These sounds help maintain social hierarchy in crowded or noisy environments and reduce energy consumption when fasting.